Vaginal health during pregnancy matters.

 It requires treatment as it’s linked to premature birth and low birth weights.

-How do I fix my pH balance?
+How can I restore my pH during pregnancy?

-- Use a condom when you have sex.
-Particularly if you’re with a new partner, that added layer of protection can help stave off all sorts of infections.
+- Use a condom when you have sex: Particularly if you’re with a new partner, that added layer of protection can help stave off all sorts of infections.
 STIs such as trichomoniasis are linked to pregnancy complications like premature birth.